ZY-2413846/CS2701_Resources/README.md

 ---

-## Project Idea: Education and Advocacy for Climate Policy Engagement
+## Project Idea:

+Education and Advocacy for Climate Policy Engagement

-### UN Sustainable Development Goal number: UN SDG 13
+### UN Sustainable Development Goal number:

+UN SDG 13

-### Problem Statement: " Communities often feel powerless in the face of climate change, unsure how to act locally. "
+### Problem Statement:

+" Communities often feel powerless in the face of climate change, unsure how to act locally. "

-### Motivation: N / A
+### Motivation:

+To create a website where local communities can come together, share news, see news and collaborate with NGO's and their government to make change happen.

+### Features:

-### Features: Home Page (Page 1) - Login Page (Page 2) - Community Hub (Page 3) - Global News Hub (Page 4)
+Home Page (Page 1) - Login Page (Page 2) - Community Hub (Page 3) - Global News Hub (Page 4)

 ---